narayan123411/Flowchart-Recognition/README.md

 # Recognition of handwritten flowcharts with CNNs
-Recognition of handwritten flowcharts using convolutional neural networks to regonize the digital flowchart.
+Recognition of handwritten flowcharts using convolutional neural networks to recognize the digital flowchart

 ## Overview
-The pipeline implemented in order to solve the problem of the recognition of handwritten and computer generator flowcharts uses image preprocessing, the input image is sending to the shape-connector detector. moreover, on the flow for shapes and connectors it uses unsharp masking and a model that is called [Faster R-CNN](https://arxiv.org/abs/1506.01497) with backbone VGG-16.
+The pipeline implemented in order to solve the problem of the recognition of handwritten and computer generator flowcharts uses image preprocessing; the input image is sent to the shape-connector detector. moreover, on the flow for shapes and connectors, it uses unsharp masking and a model that is called [Faster R-CNN](https://arxiv.org/abs/1506.01497) with backbone VGG-16.
+I've fine-tuned the model by adjusting its **hyperparameters**.
+The existing dataset, which primarily contained handwritten samples, has been augmented with a newly curated computer-based dataset, and the model now performs optimally.

 ## How to set up for testing detections
 1. Create a virtual environment with Conda with name 'tt' and install all libraries required to perform this project, which is separately available in  **requriment.sh**